theArjun/ead-notes/notes/soa-and-restful/roa-analysis-and-design/read-write.md

     - Indicate what operations apply to which types
         - provide example URIs and discussion of what will happen
             - especially in the case of POST and PUT
-                - PUT: create or modify resource
+                - POST: create resource
-                - POST: append content to existing resource OR append child resource to parent resource (blog entries)
+                - PUT: update resources
         - Two questions to help
             - Will clients be creating new resources of this type?
             - Who’s in charge of determining the new resource’s URI?
 Client or Server?
-If the former, then PUT.
-If the latter, then POST

 {% include 'soa-and-restful/roa-analysis-and-design/auth-issues.md' %}